Letheward/ErgoVim/README.md

         Compilation: ...
         ~~~

-    2. Go to directories:
+    2. Go to these directories:
         - `system vimrc file`
         - `user vimrc file`
         - `2nd user vimrc file`

         If you are using MinGW, they might endup being in your MinGW distro's `/etc/`, etc.

-    3. Check if there are already vimrc files. (they may be hidden in file explorer)
+    3. **BACKUP** existing `vimrc` files. (they may be hidden in file explorer)
-        If so, **COPY** them to a secure location.

-        Make sure you put them in separate folders to distinguish them.

-    4. Download from [release](https://github.com/Letheward/ErgoVim/releases) and extract, or clone this repository.
+    4. Download from [release](https://github.com/Letheward/ErgoVim/releases) or clone this repository.

     5. Choose one from these 3 directories to install ErgoVim.
-    Rename the `vimrc` file from ErgoVim to the name in the directory you choose.
+Base on what directory you choose, you may have to rename ErgoVim's `vimrc`.

         - If you are using MinGW on Windows, `system vimrc file` is recommended.
         - If you don't know how to delete files in protected `/etc/`,
-        you can rename it to the one in `user vimrc file`.
+        you can choose `user vimrc file` (but system `vimrc` will still be there and functioning).
         - If you want to install to `2nd user vimrc file`,
         you may need to create a `.vim` folder if there is none.

-    6. Close Vim.
-If you don't know how:

-        - hit `Enter` to close that output window if it's still open.
-        - Now type `:qa!`, hit `Enter`.

-    7. Now delete the **ALL** the original `vimrc` files in these directories.
-        **Be careful** not to accidently delete other files.

-        Then put your renamed `vimrc` to the directory you choose.
+    6. Put ErgoVim's `vimrc` to your chosen directory (will **overwrite** existing `vimrc`)

-    8. Open Vim again, you may notice something has changed.
+    7. Open Vim again, you may notice something has changed.

-    9. Hit \` key (it's on the upside of `Tab`), and type `qa!`, hit `Enter`.
-It should close.
+        Hit \` key, and type `qa!`, and Enter to exit.
-    If not, close Vim using the old method,
-    back to step 1, check for errors, and repeat.

     999999999.
-After you are familiar with Vim, look into the older `vimrc` files.
+After you are familiar with Vim, look into the older `vimrc` files you've backed up.
     Get features you want back to you config.

 ---